 We all know someone who is going through something.
 Take some time to write a note, grab some comfort food, and pay a visit.

-Face-to-face communication is something my generation desperately lacks.
-We are so use to a screen shining in front of our face that we often neglect to purposefully converse with those we love.
+Face-to-face communication is something we are appreciating less and less.
+We are so used to a screen shining in front of our face that we often neglect purposeful conversations with those we love.
 Take a few hours and ask one another probing questions:

 - What has been the best moment of your week so far?

 - What has been the worst moment of your week so far?

 - If you could eat any meal over again, what would it be and why?